sga-axelor/goovee/app/[tenant]/[workspace]/(subapps)/website/common/templates/README.md

       type TemplateSchema,
     } from '../../types/templates';

+    // Code should be camelCase
+    export const myNewTemplateCode = 'myNewTemplate';

     // Use 'as const satisfies TemplateSchema' for strict type-checking. export const myNewTemplateSchema = {
       // Title is the display name (Start Case)
       title: 'My New Template',
-      // Code should be camelCase
-      code: 'myNewTemplate',
+      code: myNewTemplateCode,
       type: Template.block,
       fields: [
         {